Just what the heck is a Canadian Pork Cottage Roll?

 As an Amazon Associate and member of other affiliate programs, we earn from qualifying purchases.

-I hope you enjoy making this unique Canadian dish and have tasty pork slices in your future!
+I really treat this recipe as a ‘use what you have’ and low maintenance deal.
+I hope you find this helpful in how to cook cottage roll, enjoy making this uniquely Canadian dish and have tasty pork slices in your future!